-You won't find a hardier or lower maintenance ground cover than Pig face.
-A South African native that prefers well-drained soils, it produces fine daisy-like flowers in a variety of colours.
+You won't find a hardier or lower maintenance ground cover than pigface.
+This succulent ground cover tolerates salt, frost and drought.
+It’s also adaptable to a wide range of soil types, provided they are well-drained, and produces fine daisy-like flowers in a variety of colours.
 If you've got a dry, sunny, rocky or sandy area to fill, this is the ground cover for you.

 Australian Harebell (Isotoma) is a native ground cover that thickly grows like a dense mat and features purple flowers.
 It's a great choice for your garden because it requires little maintenance.
 It grows well in partial shade, in rockeries, between pavers and even beside ponds.

 Spreading guinea flower adds some bright, yellow flowers to your garden in the spring and summer months.
 An evergreen, prostrate shrub with dark green foliage, it is ideal for small gardens, native gardens and rockeries with dry soils.